Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 ""Respectfully, My Father, I think this is a test for him alone.
 We can help him find his prey.
 The *right answers* are his, not mine."

 "...’Yer right," Daar conceded.
 "I can’t let my hope he does the right thing get in th’ way.
-Anyway," he sighed, "that can’t be th’ *only* thing that brought ‘ya out here…"
+Anyway," he sighed, "that can’t be th’ *only* thing that brought ‘ya out here..."

 "No. I also have news on the team of Friends we sent to Kwmbwrw space.
 We received a coded update via Q-comm—‘subject acquired, extracting’ - but House Henen has been doing everything it can to stop them.
 They apparently instructed every one of their ships, stations and surface facilities to construct farthrow generators, and their entire territory is now a no-jump zone.
 Our Friends tried to warp out, and the *Avenging Fury* reports they were crippled, presumably by a bomb or something on board.
 They’ve limped at low warp to a nearby degaussing station for repair... and of course, mercenaries hired by the House have joined them."